biovis-report/biovis-report/README.md

 ## Dependencies

-BioVis requires Python 3+ to be loaded in your environment in order for full functionality to work.
+BioVis requires Python 3.7+ to be loaded in your environment in order for full functionality to work.

 ## Installation

 ```
-# It is recommended to install Python 3.8, and don't forget to specify the biovis-report and conda-forge channels please.
+# It is recommended to install Python>=3.7, and don't forget to specify the biovis-report and conda-forge channels please.
-conda create -c biovis-report -c conda-forge -n biovis-report python=3.8 biovis-report biovis-media-extension
+conda create -c biovis-report -c conda-forge -n biovis-report biovis-report biovis-media-extension

 # If you want to use a plugin, just need to install it as below.
 conda install -c biovis-report -c conda-forge plugin_name